fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 in the texture map for the vertex.

-The texture can be defined by a URL that may referer to some local resource or a resouce retreived over the network.
-Alternatively, the texture can reference a local RTP video stream in which case the most recently recevied frame of video is used as the texture and texture updates with new frames of video.
+The texture can be defined by a URL that may referer to some local resource or a resource retrieved over the network.
+Alternatively, the texture can reference a local RTP video stream in which case the most recently received frame of video is used as the texture and texture updates with new frames of video.

 The triangles array can be of a different size from the vertex array.